DardelHMB/wiiuerrorinfo/docs/home.md

 7. Once you're in the recovery_menu, open `Set Coldboot Title` and change it back to the Wii U menu.
 8. Navigate to `Shutdown`, and now your Wii U should be fixed!

 Extra: If you need to fix a bad theme, but forgot to use autoboot, use [my recovery_menu-mod](https://github.com/DardelHMB/recovery_menu-mod/releases/download/1.2/recovery_menu) to set the coldboot title to Health and Safety and restore your backup theme from the HBL. **Now you can stop installing themes.
-Use SDCafiine if you want to use themes.**
+Use SDCafiine if you want to use themes or this WILL happen again.**

 ## Blinking blue light